Last Updated on January 12, 2023

 To date, they’ve planted over 41 MILLION trees all over the world in countries like the US, Madagascar, Nepal, Indonesia, and more with a goal of planting 1 billion by 2030.

-Tentree prioritizes sustainable fabrics, ethical production, and their clothing is versatile easily transitioning from working around the house to getting outside to running errands.
+Tentree prioritizes sustainable fabrics, and ethical production, and their clothing is versatile easily transitioning from working around the house to getting outside to running errands.

 take your vitamins: